rramoscabral/MSSPOPowerUser---Training---SharePoint-Online-Power-User/Docs/OneDrive.md

 ## Number of OneDrive accounts

 There are limits to the number of accounts that can be concurrently signed in and syncing.
-- Each device is allowed a maximum of one OneDrive for home account and nine OneDrive for work or school accounts.
+- Each Windows device is allowed a maximum of one OneDrive for home account and nine OneDrive for work or school accounts.
 - For MacOS devices, only a single business account from the same organization can be in sync at any given time.

 <br/>